valentijnkap/Functional-Programming/log.md

 ## 18-11

 * Started section 5 and followed the course until 5.
 * Wrote some notes as well.
-That will follow later..
+That will follow later...

 ## 21-11